 Bingo Dotter Names

 This is a super simple prep name activity.
 Just write your students’ names on a large piece of paper and students use daubers to outline the letters in their name.
-Plus, we use bingo daubers all year and this gives us a chance to practice using these.
+Students will practice twisting and opening the tops (Yes, this is a struggle for some of them!) and clean up.
+This little bit of front-loading will save me from having to redirect and reteach students when they use these bingo daubers throughout the rest of the year while at the same time building name recognition.

-We learned about pokey pins last week so transiting to pokey pins for name practice was a breeze.
-Students poke the letters in their name, and then remove the top sheet.
+We learned about pokey pins last week so transiting to pokey pins for name practice this week was a breeze.
+Students poke the letters in their name and then remove the top sheet.
 Once that top sheet is removed, they can see holes that make the letters in their name when they hold it up to the light.
+With this extra name practice activity, they showed me that they knew how to remove the push pins from the eraser and return them to the eraser when they weren’t using them.
+They practice safe ‘poking’ and materials handling.

-Having these name plates makes is so much easier for students to use playdoh to make their name.
+Having these play-doh nameplates makes it so much easier for students to use playdoh to make their names.
 They are editable and that makes it super easy to create new ones as new students are added to my class.

 I use a font very as close to Handwriting Without Tears as you can get.
-It indicates to my students where to start their letters and because its an outline of the letters, it is easier for them to follow the space that makes their letters.
+It indicates to my students where to start their letters with a dot and because its an outline of the letters, it is easier for them to follow the space that makes their letters.
+Plus, using a dry eraser marker on laminate requires less strength so students feel more successful in tracing their names in these first days when we use this.

 I laminate these cards so they can use them over and over and over again.